-Prerequisite: Construction Tech I This course is dual enrolled with Pima Community College (BCT105) Club affiliation: SkillsUSA This course includes plumbing, electrical wiring, masonry, and an introd
+Prerequisite: Construction Tech I

+This course is dual-enrolled with Pima Community College (BCT105)

 This course includes plumbing, electrical wiring, masonry, and an introduction to framing and tool maintenance.
-Learn what it takes to build a residential housing unit from designing blueprints to finishing a home interior.
-Several methods of building and the legal aspects of building such as land usage, building codes, and material handling are explored.
+Learn what it takes to build a residential housing unit, from designing blueprints to finishing a home interior.
+Several methods of building and the legal aspects of building, such as land usage, building codes, and material handling, are explored.
 Structural and civil construction is addressed, and safety testing is required.
 Projects benefiting the school and community are emphasized.
-Course Fee: \$20